mlapinm/A02Nh/html6ccna/b107tabs.md

 Numeric Value Last (highest) number in the subnet Literal Synonyms Directed broadcast address Broader-Use Synonyms Network broadcast
-Typically Seen InÖ In calculations of the range of addresses in a subnet Table end.
+Typically Seen In‚Ä¶ In calculations of the range of addresses in a subnet Table end.
 Table 14-4 Subnet Analysis for Subnet with Address 8.1.4.5, Mask 255.255.0.0 Prefix Length /16 11111111 11111111 00000000 00000000